 Cefalu a special place in Sicily

 For those looking for a beautiful, undiscovered haven of tranquillity, a trip to Cefalù may be just what the doctor ordered.
 Cefalu lies in the Mediterranean.
-It is a city as well as a commune, located in Palermo, on the northern coast of Sicily.
-Cefalu is considered one of the best seaside towns in Palermo, and one of the most beautiful villages in Italy.
+It is a city and a commune, located in Palermo, on the northern coast of Sicily.
+Cefalu is considered one of Palermo’s best seaside towns and one of the most beautiful villages in Italy.
 There is much to do in this beautiful town, including taking in the gorgeous scenery.
 The city is most well known for the medieval monuments at the base of La Rocca.
 You can also view our big collection of holiday villas in Cefalu and the Sicily Region.

 La Rocca is known for the medieval monuments at the base of its large granite mass.
-Climbing to the top of La Rocca can be quite tricky, but the views are astounding, and worth the exertion.
+Climbing to La Rocca’s top can be quite tricky, but the views are astounding, and worth the exertion.
 On your way to the top of the rock, there are two choices.
 You can head straight up to see the castle’s ruin, which is at the pinnacle, or you can lead to the Temple of Diana, which is just a 20-minute trek.
-History says that this was once the site of the acropolis Cephaloedium, with a temple dedicated to Hercules on top.
-At the very top of La Rocca, you will see some medieval fortifications and a former lookout tower which is, today, in ruins.
+History says that this was once the acropolis Cephaloedium, with a temple dedicated to Hercules on top.
+At the very top of La Rocca, you will see some medieval fortifications and a former lookout tower today in ruins.
 The view from here includes the skyline of Palermo and the Aeolian Islands.

 Cefalu Coast Beaches